 Stop in first at the tourist office and collect a map for the free walking routes through Cadiz.
 There are 4 thematic routes taking approximately an hour each.
 Each route is replicated on the sidewalk and color coded.

 Cadiz was home to legendary civilizations, including the Phoenicians, Greeks, Romans, and Moors.
-You’ll see evidence of each society as you take the walking tours.
+You’ll see evidence of each society as you take the stroll the town.

 10. Jerez de la Frontera, Sherry Capital of Andalucia